Green Beans with Onion Paste

 These beans can be cooked in advance and reheated over a low flame.
 Serve them in a warm dish, and if you like sprinkle finely chopped Chinese parsley over them.

-My suggestions - Fry the mixture from the blender in a deep heavy pot to keep splatter down.
+Cook's Tips: Fry the mixture from the blender in a deep heavy pot to keep splatter down.
 Make sure you fry the mixture well, it's essential to the overall flavor of the dish.
 I think it needed a bit more lemon.
 I also used a lot more cilantro than called for.
 It's a fabulous blast of flavor in the dish.
 I think the dish needed to cook longer than 35 minutes, I'd suggest you allow 45 minutes.

 Easy Indian Food Recipes